 Kuantan Pahang, Malaysia Travel Guide

 Kuantan, on the East Coast, has separate Malay culinary traditions.
 These feature fresh seafood and a preference for sweeter, milder curries.
-Coconut milk, Belacan (shrimp paste), lemongrass, ginger, galangal, and various spices form the foundation of many dishes.
+Coconut milk, Belacan (shrimp paste), lemongrass, ginger, galangal, and various spices form the basis of many dishes.

 Coconut milk, rice, noodles, fresh seafood, chicken, beef.